Njuelle/how-to-dashboard/kibana.md

 And to finish we will add this super graph to a dashboard.
 Click on the "Dashboard" button on the left side menu and click on the appropriate button to create a new dashboard.
 Like Kibana saids, "This dashboard is empty.
 Let's fill it up!".
-So click on the "Add" link on the top menu
+So click on the "Add" link on the top menu.

 ![Kibana-add-to-dashboard](img/kibana7.png)

 Choose the visualization we just created and it will be added to our dashboard !
 Here we are, we have a dashboard with a beautiful graph showing detected motions of our IoT board over a time period!

-Kibana give you the possibility to share your dashboard, with an URL that you can send to people or directly on a web page with an iframe
+Kibana give you the possibility to share your dashboard, with an URL that you can send to people or directly on a web page with an iframe.

 Feel free to play and experiment by yourself with our datas to add other graphs to this dashboard :-)